nimwunnan/conceptuallabor.com/_texts/The Theory of Conceptual Labor.md

 ## Tenet 4
-{:.no_toc}

 ### We tend towards models with static and well-defined components

 ---

 When our understanding of a mental model changes significantly, we have to engage mental tools like analytical thinking and self-examination.
-The concepts of System 1 and System 2 thinking which come from modern dual-process theory support this tenet.
-System 1 “operates automatically and quickly” [^fn4], and we rely on System 2 to challenge assumptions and conduct systematic efforts.
+The concepts of System 1 and System 2 thinking which come from modern dual-process[^fn4] theory support this tenet.
+System 1 “operates automatically and quickly” [^fn5], and we rely on System 2 to challenge assumptions and conduct systematic efforts.
 A robust body of research overwhelmingly shows that this is a taxing mental process which we only engage when absolutely necessary.
 System 1 is our default mode.

-[^fn4]: Dual Process Summary [From Wikipedia](http://https://en.wikipedia.org/wiki/Dual\_process\_theory#History): “The dual-process accounts of reasoning posits that there are two systems or minds in one brain.
+[^fn4]: Dual Process Summary [From Wikipedia](http://https://en.wikipedia.org/wiki/Dual\_process\_theory#History){:target="blank"}: “The dual-process accounts of reasoning posits that there are two systems or minds in one brain.
 The theory of two distinct kinds of reasoning has been around for as long as documentations about theories of reasoning go.
-The current theory is that there are two distinctively separate cognitive systems underlying thinking and reasoning and that these different systems were developed through evolution....These systems are often referred to as "implicit" and "explicit" or by the more neutral "System 1" and "System 2," as coined by Stanovich and West” Kahneman states in TODO: * System 1 operates automatically and quickly, with little or no effort and no sense of voluntary control. * System 2 allocates attention to the effortful mental activities that demand it, including complex computations.
+The current theory is that there are two distinctively separate cognitive systems underlying thinking and reasoning and that these different systems were developed through evolution . . .
+These systems are often referred to as "implicit" and "explicit" or by the more neutral "System 1" and "System 2," as coined by Stanovich and West.”

+[^fn5]: Kahneman states in [Thinking, Fast and Slow](/bibliography#kahneman-thinking){:target="blank"}: **System 1 operates automatically and quickly, with little or no effort and no sense of voluntary control.** System 2 allocates attention to the effortful mental activities that demand it, including complex computations.
 The operations of System 2 are often associated with the subjective experience of agency, choice, and concentration.

 ## Tenet 5
-{:.no_toc}

 ### Conceptual labor requires actors to continuously update their models

 ---